codetantrum/CTF.walkthroughs/Bashed/README.md

 ![site2](https://github.com/codetantrum/walkthroughs/blob/master/Bashed/images/Pasted%20image%2020211113203534.png)

-The output show us that this shell will not allow us to leverage the sudo privileges of the www-data user without a TTY shell.
+The output shows us that this shell will not allow us to leverage the sudo privileges of the www-data user without a TTY shell.
 ```
 www-data@bashed
 :/var/www/html/dev# sudo -l